Real and complex multiplication on K3 surfaces via period integration: Introduction

-Thus,~given one of the isolated examples mentioned above, numerical continuation methods~apply.
-One~determines a list of further surfaces in the same family, the period vectors of which lie on~$\tau(C)$ at high~precision.
-Then,~using numerical linear algebra, in particular the singular value decomposition, algebraic equations with small coefficients may be recovered that define a curve and numerically contain the parameters of the surfaces~found.
+Given~an isolated example as mentioned above, numerical continuation methods (cf.\ \cite{AG}) may apply in order to extend to example to a \mbox{$1$-dimensional} family.
+One~determines a list of further surfaces in the same family, the period points of which lie on~$\Pi(C)$ at high~precision.
+Then,~using numerical linear algebra (in particular the singular value decomposition), one can recover algebraic equations with small coefficients defining a curve that numerically contains the parameters of the surfaces~found.

 This~approach should work rather~generally.
-We~illustrate it at one particular example, which is a family of $K3$~surfaces of degree~$2$, having Picard rank~$16$ and real multiplication by~$\bbQ(\sqrt{13})$.
+We~illustrate it at one particular example, which is a \mbox{$1$-dimensional} family of $K3$~surfaces of degree~$2$, for which we report strong evidence for real multiplication by~$\bbQ(\sqrt{13})$.
+The~generic geometric Picard rank is $16$.
+Cf.~Example~\ref{qw13} for the isolated example that was known to us before and Example~\ref{result} the \mbox{$1$-dimensional} family~found.